HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 ```
 now the backend knows where your html templates are located.

-the backend now needs to know how to handle client requests.
+The backend now needs to know how to handle client requests.
-in the "backend" folder create a python file views.py with the content
+In the "backend" folder create a python file views.py with the content

 ```python
 from django.shortcuts import render